-There are few bad times to experience the chic Parisian atmosphere and scenic beauty along the Seine River, cutting through central and northern France.
-A delightful contrast between the quiet countryside and the buzzing capital city - aptly deemed the City of Lights - capture the authentic French charm that travelers hope for on a river cruise in this historic country.
+There are only few bad times in the year to experience the chic Parisian atmosphere and scenic beauty along the Seine River, cutting through central and northern France.
+Featuring a delightful mix of the quiet countryside and the vibrant City of Lights, a river Seine cruise captures the authentic French charm that travelers hope for on boat tour of this historic country.

 Each season has its own advantages and disadvantages, so consider what you want to experience on your Seine River cruise.